Immunization of immunocompromised persons: Canadian Immunization Guide

 Non-live vaccines

 All routine non-live vaccines and others required because of travel or exposure should be given.
-Pneumococcal conjugate vaccine (regardless of age) and pneumococcal polysaccharide vaccine if 2 years of age or older are indicated for all conditions other than CGD.
-CGD does not increase the risk of invasive pneumococcal disease, so conjugate vaccine should be used according to routine schedules and polysaccharide vaccine is not indicated.
+Pneu-C-20, with a dose schedule that considers age and previous pneumococcal vaccine history, should be provided for all conditions other than CGD.
+CGD does not increase the risk of invasive pneumococcal disease, so conjugate vaccine should be used according to routine schedules.
 Non-live influenza vaccine should be given annually.
 Influenza vaccine is especially important in patients with CGD due to increased morbidity and mortality with staphylococcal lung infections that are associated with influenza.
+RSV disease can result in severe outcomes in older adults with immunocompromising conditions.
+To reduce severe RSV outcomes in adults 75 years of age and older, particularly those with a moderate to severe immunocompromising condition, a single dose of RSV vaccine is recommended.

 Live attenuated vaccines